 After such a terrifying experience, the car trip, your rabbit friend would like nothing more than to curl up somewhere they feel safe.
 This can be problematic in a new house as the rabbit is suddenly in a new and unfamiliar environment, it doesn’t smell like home, and that shadow looks suspiciously like a predator.

-• Keep your rabbit’s belongings in, or around, their safe space.
-Keeping food and water, toys, and everything else that your rabbit owns in ‘the rabbit zone’ will help to keep the little critter calm as well as reinforcing that this is home now.
+- Keep your rabbit’s belongings in, or around, their safe space.
+Keeping food and water, toys, and everything else that your rabbit owns in ‘the rabbit zone’ will help to keep the little critter calm as well as reinforce that this is home now.

 So there we have it, your guide to moving house with a pet rabbit.
-All you need to do is plan ahead with rabbit welfare in mind, drive carefully, and be patient as they adjust to a new house.
-Doing this will ensure that you and your fluff-friend can enjoy rabbit-themed high-jinks in no time.
+All you need to do is plan ahead with rabbit welfare in mind, drive carefully, and be patient as they adjust to the new house.
+Hopefully, you follow our tips and manage to move house with your pet rabbit without any stress.

 Did we miss anything?
 Do you have any tips for moving house with a pet rabbit?
 Let us know in the comments below or give us a shout on social media!